 Song-style Hanfu is a very popular shape in this year, and the style is mostly simple.
 This light pink Hanfu is made of a Duijin shirt and pink Songku which is both aesthetically pleasing and very suitable for modern dressing habits.

-If you want to know more Chinese costumes, please join our community!
+If you want to know more about Chinese costumes, please join Hanfu group!